mathieuaubry/paintingTo3D/README.md

    Then try to run [demoRendering.m](https://github.com/mathieuaubry/paintingTo3D/blob/master/demoRendering.m) again.

+### READING SKETCHUP MODELS:

+To interact with Sketchup models, we provide a function to convert to our renderer.
+Look at the instructions inside [BuildTexturedModel.m](https://github.com/mathieuaubry/paintingTo3D/blob/master/renderer/BuildTexturedModel.m) for more details.

 ### ACKNOWLEDGMENTS:

 The functions features.cc and bboverlap.m have been adapted from Ross Girshick's and Pedro Felzenswalb's implementation available at https://github.com/rbgirshick/voc-dpm